GIST-NJU/RestCT/README_DOCKER.md

     gitlab/gitlab-ce:13.10.3-ce.0
 ```

-Note that the authentication is required for *GitLab*, and we need to configure it.
-We use an **OAuth2 token** to authenticate with the API by passing it in the `Authorization` header.

-Now, we have an administrator account.
-Next, we request an `access_token` by sending an HTTP request:
+Since the authentication is required for *GitLab* (that is, an OAuth2 token should be passed in the  `Authorization` header), run the following command to send an HTTP request to GitLab to ask for a token:

 ```bash
 curl -d 'grant_type=password&username=admin@example.com&password=password1' -X POST http://localhost:30000/oauth/token
 ```

-The response received should like:
+The response received looks like:

 ```bash
 {